-With quail, chicken and duck eggs all ready to hatch, as well as some rare and endangered eggs brought in from the park, the nursery is the perfect place to see the new-born chicks.
+There are quail, chicken and duck eggs all ready to hatch, as well as some rare and endangered eggs brought in from the park.
+The nursery is the perfect place to see the new-born chicks.
 Easter is a good time to visit to see all of these chicks hatching out.

 The Hatchery continues the egg story of the Discovery Zone allowing families to see the baby chicks and hatching eggs up close.
-The Discovery Zone is full of lots of information, the chance to watch the eggs hatching live and the baby chicks as they grow up.
+The Discovery Zone is full of lots of information.
+It also gives you the chance to watch the eggs hatching live and the baby chicks as they grow up.
 There will also be interactive sessions with Birdland’s keepers offering families the chance to ask questions and find out more.
 So be sure to check out that area as well as the Hatchery and Nursery.

 - Size – normally relative to the size of the bird

 - Shape – there is quite a variation from round to conical.
 The reason for this is usually down to habitat – for example the Guillemot, a cliff nesting seabird, lays a conical egg.
 If an egg then becomes dislodged it rolls in a circle to give more chance for the egg to stay on the narrow ledge

 - Colour – Usually a form of camouflage when the adult bird leaves the nest.
-Some brids lay white eggs and these are normally hole nesting species or they cover their eggs so camouflage is not required.
+Some birds lay white eggs and these are normally hole nesting species or they cover their eggs so camouflage is not required.

 - Number – Generally the smaller the bird – the more eggs are laid!
 The Rhea or Ostrich where the male sits on the eggs could be sat on a clutch of over 20-30 eggs as 3-4 females may lay in the same nest.
 A blue tit will lay 12-15 eggs, whereas a King Penguin will lay only one egg.